 Complaints about admissions should be forwarded to our Admissions authority, Dorset Council.

-After you’ve followed the school’s complaint process, you can complain to the Department for Education (DfE) if you’ve followed all the ‘Making a complaint’ steps.
+After you’ve followed the school’s complaint process, you can complain to the Education Skills and Funding Agency (ESFA) if you’ve followed all the ‘Making a complaint’ steps.

 Complaints about SEND provision:

 If you want to complain about a school’s SEN support, you should do it while your child is still registered at the school.

 This includes complaints that the school has not provided the support required by your child’s SEN statement or education, health and care (EHC) plan.

 Follow these steps in order.
 Move on to the next step if your complaint is not resolved.

 - Talk to the school’s special educational needs co-ordinator (SENCO).